pg-aws/cybercon2023-devsecops-workshop/README.md

 - Upload **ImportVulToSecurityHub.zip** to the Lambda function you just created
 ![image](https://user-images.githubusercontent.com/126644393/225844480-1d3369a0-48ca-4c2a-ac1e-0fc4ee641d5a.png)

 Move the python files to the root folder.
-The file structure should look like the screenshot below:
+The file structure should look like the screenshot below: <br />
 ![image](https://user-images.githubusercontent.com/126644393/225810501-8b1ea8e7-5818-4b17-a029-e7fc5fa9d3fc.png)

-Click on "Deploy" to apply the changes.
+Click on "Deploy" to apply the changes. <br />
 ![image](https://user-images.githubusercontent.com/126644393/225844772-f9376d4a-7cf6-404b-9e64-48eeb83fc4fa.png)

 3. Once created, go to "Code" tab, scroll down to the “Runtime settings” section and click “Edit”